-John was born in Bosham, West Sussex in 1966.
+John Hammond was born in Bosham, West Sussex in 1966.

-When he was about 4 or 5 years old John wrote to BBC Weatherman Bert Foord, asking him how he could become a Weatherman.
+Aged about four or five, John wrote to BBC Weather forecaster Bert Foord, asking him how he could become a weather presenter.
 Bert kindly wrote back with some handy hints.

-John studied for a Geography degree at Salford University, followed by a Masters in Meteorology at Birmingham University.
+John studied for a Geography degree at Salford, followed by a Masters in Meteorology at Birmingham University.
 On completing his MSc, he joined the Met Office in 1990.

 This involved a variety of forecasting work for aviation, local industry, and some local radio too.

-However it wasn't until the mid-1990s when John started TV Weather Presenting.
+However it wasn't until the mid-1990s when John started appearing on television.

-He spent around 7 years as a Met Office Forecaster at ITV, joining the BBC Weather Centre in the spring of 2003.
+He spent seven years as a Met Office Forecaster at ITV, joining the BBC Weather Centre in the spring of 2003.

 The pinnacle of his career so far has been playing guitar on stage with Quo at Wembley in 2000.